music-suite/music-suite/docs/src/User-Guide.md

 rehearsalMarkAt 2 $ pseq [c,d,e,d,f,e,d,c] |/3
 ```

+Rehearsal marks will always force a new bar.

 ## Annotations

 Annotations are simply textual values attached to a specific section of the score.
 In contrast to other types of meta-information annotations always apply to the whole score, not to a single part.
 To annotate a score use @[annotate], to annotate a specific span, use @[annotateSpan].

-Annotations are invisible by default.
+Annotations are *invisible by default*.
 To show annotations in the generated output, use
 @[showAnnotations].

 ```music+haskell